is-a-dev/docs/src/guides/netlify.md

 First, create a website on Netlify.
 Follow the instructions in the [Netlify Docs](https://docs.netlify.com/).

+## Adding the domain to Netlify

+To get the records for Netlify, navigate to **Site Settings > Domain Management > Custom Domains** and add `subdomain.is-a.dev` (as an example, you should add the domain which you want to register) in the given field.

 ### Creating the Domain File

+You should see two domains that Netlify added, `subdomain.is-a.dev` and `www.subdomain.is-a.dev`.
+You have to make both of them so that you can successfully add a domain to Netlify. (`subdomain` being your domain name of choice, of course)

-Create a JSON file inside the `domains` directory (`domains/subdomain.json`) with the following content and submit a pull request:
+Create a JSON file inside the `domains` directory called `subdomain.json` with the following content:

 ```json
 {